FDA approved for more than 25 years

 The good news is that many forms of hair loss can be stopped.
 And often, hair loss as a side effect of medication can be reversed by stopping the medication.

-Telogen effluvium is the type of hair loss that happens because of bodily stresses, like medication, illness, surgery and other traumas.
+Telogen effluvium is the type of hair loss that happens because of bodily stresses, like medication, illness, surgery, and other traumas.
 It typically goes away on its own once the source of stress is removed.

 Hair regrowth may come naturally as the adverse effects of gabapentin wear off — and the more common side effects start to wane.
+But in some cases, hair shedding could be permanent.

 But if you act fast enough, there might be hope.